A Complete Dichotomy Rises from the Capture of Vanishing Signatures: Preliminaries

 Notice that there is no restriction on the number of rows in the matrix $A$.
 The trivial case is when $A$ is the zero matrix so that $\chi_{A x = 0} = 1$ holds for all $x$.

 \begin{definition} A function is of \emph{product type} if it can be expressed as a product of unary functions, binary equality functions $([1,0,1])$, and binary disequality functions $([0,1,0])$.
-We use $\mathscr{P}$ to denote the set of product type functions. \end{definition} An alternate definition for $\mathscr{P}$, implicit in~\cite{CLX11a}, is the tensor closure of signatures with support on two entries of complement indices.
+We use $\mathscr{P}$ to denote the set of product-type functions. \end{definition}

+An alternate definition for $\mathscr{P}$, implicit in~\cite{CLX11a}, is the tensor closure of signatures with support on two entries of complement indices.